Byzantine–Trapezuntine treaty of 1282

 The Treaty of 1282 was an agreement between Empire of Trebizond and the Byzantine Empire.
 It was signed by emperors John II of Trebizond and Michael VIII Palaiologos.

 After the sack of Constantinople in 1204 by Latin crusaders, two Byzantine successor states were established: the Empire of Nicaea, and the Despotate of Epirus.
 A third, the Empire of Trebizond, was created after Alexios Komnenos, commanding the Georgian expedition in Chaldia a few weeks before the sack of Constantinople, pressed his claim as "Roman Emperor" against Byzantine Emperor Alexios V Doukas and established himself in Trebizond.

-In 1261 Michael VIII Palaiologos (r.
+In 1261, Michael VIII Palaiologos (r.
 1259–1282), ruler of Nicaea, recaptured Constantinople.
 His recapture of the imperial city reestablished the authority of the Byzantine Empire.
 However, Manuel I of Trebizond (r.
 1238–1263) did not concede defeat, but continued to maintain his claim to imperial supremacy until his death.
 The titular battle continued through the reigns of the next three emperors of Trebizond, until John II of Trebizond (r.
-1280–85, 1285–97) finally agreed in 1282 a treaty with Michael VIII in Constantinople, on the following terms:
+1280–85, 1285–97) finally agreed in 1282 a treaty with Michael VIII in Constantinople after Michael had backed away from the demand to use the title of "despot", on the following terms: